 In general for seniors we do not seek to bring most minerals “well above” the recommended allowance as established by the NRC.

 Phosphorus is the first mineral we would generally look at reducing as many homemade diets are very high in phosphorus (due to raw meaty bones), which puts unnecessary stress on the kidneys.
 By reducing phosphorus just to the dog’s recommended allowance, and not far above, we can alter the recipe to be renal-protective.
 For dogs who actually have symptoms of or diagnosed kidney disease, we would adjust the phosphorus down even further.
 However, in the absence of disease, the calcium to phosphorus ratio shouldn’t be below 1:1.
+Although an otherwise healthy senior dog may be able to keep raw meaty bones in his diet, the amount or type should be reconsidered, as many typical raw, ratio diets will have the phosphorus in excess of 200-250% of the dog’s daily need.

 We may consider restricting the sodium and chloride, especially if we are looking ahead for a diet to be cardioprotective; in poultry-based diets, these are almost always far above the recommended allowance, simply due to the nutritional makeup of those proteins.